GrzegorzKozub/arch/README.md

 1. Boot from archiso
 2. Use `disk.sh` to encrypt Linux partition with LUKS and create LVM volumes inside
 3. Use `r.zsh` to restore `/boot` and `/` from latest backup
-4. Use `boot.zsh` to add Linux Boot Manager to EFI
+4. Use `boot.sh` to add Linux Boot Manager to EFI
 5. Change root to the restored installation
   ```bash
   mount /dev/mapper/vg1-root /mnt